iamavi07/Avinash-Pranav-BinaryBandits/README.md

 6. **Interpretation of Results:** Analyzing the results of fault injection tests can be challenging and requires expert judgment.
 7. **Test Coverage:** Ensuring comprehensive coverage of all potential fault scenarios can be difficult.
 8. **Safety:** Ensuring the safety of testers and equipment when using methods like high-voltage or laser fault injection.
-# Methods of Fault Injection in ELECTROMYOGRAPHY (EMG) Project
+# Fault Injection in ELECTROMYOGRAPHY (EMG) Project

 ## Hardware-Based Fault Injection: Voltage Glitching
 ## Introduction